pomle/chrome-bugs-repr/README.md

 # How to reproduce

-On Desktop.
+* Be on Desktop.

-1) Load `index.html` in Chrome.
+* Load `index.html` in Chrome.

-2) Open console.
+* Open console.

-3) Notice that "Discrepancy {n}" prints in console.
-Variations between -3 and 3 is expected.

-4) Toggle Device toolbar and make sure you have a device that simulates "touch", for example (iPhone 6).
+* Toggle Device toolbar and make sure you have a device that simulates "touch", for example (iPhone 6).

-5) "Touch" document by clicking mouse.
+* "Touch" document by clicking mouse.

-6) Notice how discrepancy increases to up to 150.
+* Notice how a deferred call never occurs before a 100 ms delay or when touchend is triggered.